iFun/Notes/PHIL145/secondbook.md

 The method is __stratified random sample__

-> proportions of important in the population make sure proportions are same in sample random match the poportions
+> proportions of important in the population make sure proportions are same in sample random match the proportions

 &nbsp;